Peink/Team12-Real-Time-Embedded-Programming-2024-25/README.md

 - The `keyboard` module detects a button press and triggers a fingerprint check via the `finger` module.
 - When the ultrasonic sensor detects that an object is too close, it forwards the event through `eventLoop` to the `camera` module.
 - The `camera` module then notifies the Qt-based UI to save the current frame for security monitoring.
+- The data from `camera`  communicates with `aiView` compiled by QT through the "Publish-Subscribe" model of the zmq multithreaded network library, generating `aiView_Data`, to show video stream or capture image in certain cage.
 ---

 ## 🛠️ Download & Installation